jramkiss/jramkiss.github.io/_posts/2019-08-01-word-embeddings.md

 -   $u_o = word2vec(w_{t+j})$
 -   $v_c = word2vec(w_t)$

-Although we now have a way of quantifying the probability a word appears in the context of another, the $\sum_{w=1}^W e^{u_w^T v_c}$ term requires us to iterate over all words in the vocabulary.
+Although we now have a way of quantifying the probability a word appears in the context of another, the $\sum_{w=1}^W e^{u_w^T v_c}$ term requires us to iterate over all words in the vocabulary, making it computationally inefficient.
 To deal with this, we must approximate the softmax probability.
 One way of doing this is called negative sampling.

 <br/>